 - Fridge for medication can be supplied

-Our House Manager and leaders have put together a unique programme of walks and social activities, and look forward to welcoming you on your holiday.
+Our House Manager and leaders are busy putting together a unique programme of walks and social activities, and look forward to welcoming you on your holiday.

 The walks are tailored to the time of year and will remain flexible to suit the weather conditions.
 Each day three grades of walk will be offered.
 Typically, easier walks are up to a maximum of 7 miles (11km), medium walks are up to a maximum of 10 miles (16km), while harder walks can be up to a maximum of 11 miles (17.5km).

 Sedbergh sits at the foot of the Howgill Fells, a peaceful corner of the Yorkshire Dales National Park.